Understanding the Role of a Sciatica Specialist

 3. When should I see a sciatica specialist?

-4. What should I expect during my first visit to a sciatica specialist?
+4. What should I expect during my visit to a sciatica specialist?

 5. How long does it take to recover from sciatica with treatment?